hackdefend/hackdefend.github.io/_posts/2022-09-09-A-Tour-Inside-a-SOC-Analyst-Mind.md

 | Malicious file detected by AV|
 | T1053 - Scheduled Task/Job installation |

+Following is a simple graph showing the possible mistakes an analyst might do during alert analysis.
 <br>

 ![what happends in a SOC analyst mind](/imgs/analyst mind theater.png)